Kitware/pyLiDAR-SLAM/README.md

 The image above is an overview of the different method currently implemented in this project.
 For more details on each item see [toolbox.md](docs/toolbox.md).

-The benchmark for the different methods is accessible at [benchmark.md](docs/benchmark.md)

 The goal for the future is to gradually add functionalities to pyLIDAR-SLAM (Loop Closure, Motion Segmentation, Multi-Sensors, etc...).

 ## Project structure